Royal Worcester

 Eileen Soper 1905 – 1990

-Born in London Eillen was a successful etcher and illustrator of children’s and wildlife books.
+Born in London Eileen was a successful etcher and illustrator of children’s and wildlife books.
 She produced a series of etchings, mainly of children playing, and became one of the youngest artists ever to exhibit at The Royal Academy.
 She also created illustrations for books, most notably for Enid Blyton.
 Eva, her elder sister, was a skilled potter producing many designs for Royal Worcester – mostly birds.
 Eileen’s illustrations of children were produced in pottery as the Wartime series by the factory in 1941.

 Wartime Series